Procida: A Guide to Visiting Italy’s Most Colorful Island

 About Procida Island

 One of the most colorful places in Italy (and perhaps the world!) is Procida Island off the coast of Naples.
-This island is one of the Flegrean Islands and is only a mere 4.1 sq km in size and it is the perfect day trip from Naples!
+This island is one of the Flegrean Islands and is only a mere 4.1 sq km in size, and it is the perfect day trip from Naples!

-Historically, the island was formed by volcanoes that are now submerged, and today, you can also see Vivara, a satellite island, hanging off of its coast as well.
+Historically, the island was formed by volcanoes that are now submerged, and today, you can also see Vivara, a satellite island, hanging off its coast as well.

-It truly is one of the coolest places I have been in Italy and I encourage everyone to make a visit there (and stay overnight)!
+The first underwater aqueduct was built on Procida in 1957, and the island is a tourist masterpiece today.
+It truly is one of the coolest places I have been in Italy, and I encourage everyone to visit there (and stay overnight)!

 How to Get to Procida